numenta/nupic-legacy/examples/opf/clients/hotgym/prediction/one_gym/README.md

 ## Program Description

-This is a Python CLI program that uses NuPIC's [Online Prediction Framework](https://github.com/numenta/nupic/wiki/Online-Prediction-Framework).
-The CLI wrapper is described in the [Running the Program](#running-the-program) section below.
+This is a program consisting of a simple collection of Python scripts using NuPIC's [Online Prediction Framework](https://github.com/numenta/nupic/wiki/Online-Prediction-Framework).
+Program execution is described in the [Running the Program](#running-the-program) section below.
 There are two steps this program performs to get predictions for the input data from the [rec-center-hourly.csv](rec-center-hourly.csv) file, which are described below.
 There is also an optional step ([Cleanup](#cleanup)), which removes artifacts from the files system after the previous steps have run.

 ## Program Phases